wiretoscreen/faroleiro/readme.md

 ## ✶ Installation (from GitHub Releases)

-> Recommended: install the latest **release** from this repository rather than cloning the repo if you just want a runnable package.

 1. Open the repository Releases page (e.g. `https://github.com/wiretoscreen/Faroleiro/releases`) and download the latest release archive (`.zip` or `.tar.gz`).

 2. Extract the downloaded archive: